dovecot/documentation/source/configuration_manual/service_configuration.rst

    * **client_limit** may be increased from the default 1 to save some CPU and memory, but it also increases the latency when one process serving multiple clients it waiting for a long time for a lock or disk I/O. In future these waits may be reduced or avoided completely, but for now it's not safe to set this value higher than 1 in enterprise mail systems.
 For small mostly-idling hobbyist servers a larger number may work without problems.

-   * **service_count** can be changed from 1 if only a single UID is used for mail users.
+   * **restart_request_count** can be changed from 1 if only a single UID is used for mail users.
 This is improves performance, but it's less secure, because bugs in code may leak email data from another user's earlier connection.

    * **process_limit** defaults to 1024, which means that the number of simultaneous connections for the protocol that this service handles (IMAP, POP3, Submission, or ManageSieve) is limited by this setting.
 If you expect more connections, increase this value.